Use chart widgets

-Modifying your Smartsheet chart: Customize chart types, titles, axis, series data, legends, and widgets behavior.
+Learn how to modify your Smartsheet charts.
+Customize chart types, titles, axes, series data, legends, and widget behavior.

 • Smartsheet